piepdx/pie-cookbook/notes/outline.md

 	3. Preface (https://github.com/piepdx/pie-cookbook/blob/master/notes/context/preface.md)
 	3. Context
 		4. https://github.com/piepdx/pie-cookbook/blob/master/notes/context/building-startup-accelerator.md
 		4. Building an accelerator is not a means of creating a community from scratch.
-Building an accelerator is a means of capitalizing on the momentum of an existing community, enabling community leaders, supporters, and contributors to focus their efforts in conjunction with that momentum for the greatest benefit — and highest likelihood of success — for that community. (https://github.com/piepdx/pie-cookbook/blob/master/drafts/community/community.md#1-about-i-context-a-building-an-accelerator)
+Building an accelerator is a means of recognizing, embracing, and capitalizing on the momentum of an existing community, enabling community leaders, supporters, and contributors to focus their efforts in conjunction with that momentum for the greatest benefit — and highest likelihood of success — for that community. (https://github.com/piepdx/pie-cookbook/blob/master/drafts/community/community.md#1-about-i-context-a-building-an-accelerator)
-		5. While PIE will speak from its vantage point on its experience as coworking space, a community hub, and an early stage tech startup accelerator, the PIE Cookbook is not meant to be tech specific.
+		5. While PIE speaks from its vantage point on its experience as coworking space, a community hub, and an early stage tech startup accelerator, the PIE Cookbook is not meant to be tech specific.
 Nor is it meant to be a guide that only applies to startups.
 		6. We believe that the accelerator model is a powerful and efficient educational construct to can be applied to a variety of markets, businesses, and communities.
 		7. We believe that no one has perfected it yet.
 So you should feel free to adapt and revise it as you see fit.
 		7. We believe that the accelerator market is currently like the search engine market pre-Google.
 There are lots of well meaning people sort of doing things right but no one has really hit upon a repeatable and successful formula for doing this.